PsChris825/TheAutoBlueprint-CapStone/CapStone-server/CapStoneProposal.md

 - **Post-condition**: Search results display relevant parts and can be updated with specific details.

-#### Technical Details
+### Technical Details

 **Database:**
 - **Table**: `Parts`
     - **Columns**:
         - `id` (PK): Unique identifier for each part entry.
         - `plan_id` (FK): Foreign key to link the part to a specific modification plan.
         - `part_name`: Name of the car part.
         - `part_number`: Unique identifier for the part (e.g., SKU or catalog number).
         - `manufacturer`: The manufacturer of the part.
         - `OEM_number`: Original Equipment Manufacturer number, if available.
         - `weight`: Weight of the part.
         - `details`: Additional details about the part (e.g., specifications).
         - `price`: Price of the part, entered by the user.
         - `supplier_info`: URLs or contact information for suppliers where the part can be purchased.
         - `fits_on_cars`: List of car models or makes that the part is compatible with.
         - `tools_needed`: List of tools required for installation.
-    - `supplier_link`: URL link to the supplier or store where the part can be purchased.
+        - `tutorial_links`: List of tutorial video links associated with the part.

 **REST API:**
 - **Model**: `Part`
-  - Includes fields for part name, part number, manufacturer, OEM number, weight, details, price, supplier information, tools needed, and supplier link.
-- **Repository**: `PartRepository`
+- **Repository**: `PartRepository` (CRUD operations)
-  - **Functions**: Search and retrieval of parts based on various criteria (e.g., vehicle details, part name).
-- **Service**: `PartService`
+- **Service**: `PartService` (Handles part-related logic)
-  - **Functions**: Handles part details and search functionality, including integrating with the external API to auto-populate parts based on the car selected.
-- **Controller**: `PartController`
-  - **Endpoints**: Provides endpoints for searching parts, retrieving part details, and managing part information.
+- **Controller**: `PartController` (Endpoints for searching and retrieving parts)

 **UI:**
 - **Component**: `PartSearch`
-  - **Features**:
-    - **Search Form**: Allows users to input search criteria (e.g., part name, vehicle details).
-    - **Auto-Population**: Fetches and displays parts based on the car selected, using data from the external API.
-    - **Results Display**: Shows search results with the ability to filter and sort.
-- **Component**: `PartDetails`
+    - **Fields**:
+        - Search bar for part name, number, or category.
+        - Dropdown or search field for vehicle-specific parts.
+        - Display results with options to view details, add to plan, or link tutorials.
-  - **Displays**:
+    - **Details**:
-    - Detailed view of a selected part, including tools needed, price, and supplier links.
-    - Option to tag tutorial videos related to the part.
+        - Part name, number, manufacturer, OEM number, weight, price, supplier info, tools needed, tutorial links.

 **Other Details:**
-- **API Integration**: Integration with an external API to fetch and auto-populate parts based on the selected vehicle's year, make, and model.
+- **API Integration**: Integration with external part databases or APIs for additional part details.
-- **Complex Rules**:
-  - STRETCH **Search Filters**: Implement filters for narrowing search results based on criteria such as part type, price range, or vehicle compatibility.
-  - STRETCH **Sorting**: Allow sorting of search results by different attributes (e.g., price, popularity).
+- **Validation**: Ensure accurate and relevant search results.

 ### Share and Receive Feedback